tableau/Logshark/docs/docs/logshark_install.md

 1. In a text editor, open the configuration file: <code><i>installation-folder</i>\Config\Logshark.config</code>.
 In the configuration file, change the `<PostgresConnection>` settings to match your PostgreSQL setup.

 2. Set the Server `address` attribute to the name of the computer that is running PostgreSQL.
 For example, if you have installed PostgreSQL on your local computer, use **localhost** as the address.

+    **NOTE:** If you plan to use Logshark to publish to a Tableau Server, make sure you specify the actual IP/DNS name of the Postgres server instead of `localhost`.
+If the server name is not specified, workbooks cannot be published to Tableau Server using the `-p` option.

 3. Set the `port` attribute to the port your server uses if it is different from the default.
 The default port is **5432**.